philc/book-notes/zero to one - peter thiel.md

   * "Startups operate on the principle that you need to work with other people to get stuff done, but you also need to stay small enough so that you actually can."
   * "Even more important than nimbleness, small size affords space to think."
+  * "When a big company makes an offer to acquire a successful startup, it almost always offers too much or too little: founders only sell when they have no more concrete visions for the company, in which case the acquirer probably overpaid; definite founders with robust plans don't sell, which means the offer wasn't high enough."
 * Preface
   * 0 to 1 is a new innovation.
 1 to n is "adding more of something familiar."
   * "The single most powerful pattern I have noticed is that successful people find value in unexpected